mebusy/notes/dev_notes/AI_CS188_DecisionDiagrams.md

 ![](../imgs/cs188_DN_example_expectimax_tree.png)

 - Almost exactly like expectimax / MDPs
 - What’s changed?
+    - when we did expectimax, we have the probability
+    - when in DNs, here, when we say, what's the probability of weather given the forecast, we actually have to do computation to figure out the probabilities from that expectation node.
+We shall do that by running Bayes Net inference.

 ---